Determination of Sulphate Content | Limit Test for Sulphate

 10.1 Dissolve x* gm of sample in 6 ml of water.

 For strong alkalies adjust to pH 5 - 8 with about 7.5 ml of concentrated hydrochloric acid then dilute to 15 ml with water. (measuring cylinder) - transfer to Nessler tube.
 For alkali salts add acid dropwise until pH is in range.
-Select weight required to give the ppm (maximum)
+Select the weight required to give the ppm (maximum)

 25 = 6 g